 Nasal singing is a common vocal roadblock that affects many singers across the world.
 The condition can be reversed with vocal practice and oral exercises that help to lift the palate of the throat.

 Nasality is caused by several vocal conditions that distort good vocal resonance.
 Lowering of the soft palate is one of the main causes of Nasality.

 The soft palate is located inside your mouth near the hard palate and behind your teeth.
 It is the part that you normally see when you yawn.
 If you want to check your palate, stand in front of a mirror, open your mouth and you will see it in the back area of your mouth.

 A singer with a nasal tone is usually affected by the nasal cavity that produces a thinner and whiner tone that lacks clarity.

-If you want to know whether you are nasal, check yourself whether you have a tight nasal passage that is squeezing the muscles behind your nose.
+If you want to know whether you are nasal quality, check yourself whether you have a tight nasal passages that is squeezing the muscles behind your nose.
 Sometimes nasality occurs as a result of lack of “appropriate vocal adduction.”
 When we say “appropriate” we mean just enough and not too much.